|Will You Be Able To Walk Away?

-The idea the economy will simply be able to adjust and grow its way out of many problems we have tried so hard to ignore and not just muddle along but to thrive deifies what history has taught us.
+The idea the economy will simply be able to adjust and grow its way out of many problems we have tried so hard to ignore is asking a lot.
+The idea it will thrive deifies what history has taught.
+The idea we can just muddle along is very simplistic.
 It is based on a view of history that often overlooks the many who have "lost it all" in prior periods of economic chaos.
 As we focus on the fact the system always moves forward we tend to forget how it has a way of sacrificing many investors for the "better good", this is fine if you are not one of those being sacrificed.
 This means we should not be blind as to other less optimistic scenarios concerning our economic future.
 A key assumption of the current "escape velocity" mantra is that we have all the time in the world to deal with our problems, it discounts the notion that forward progress may at any time be fouled by events often beyond our control.
 This feeling all is well is strengthened by the government's optimistic projections and numbers that fail to recognize how another recession could skew future tax revenue and cause spending to soar.

 At the time anyone watching closely as the deadline approached for Greece renegotiating its debt with the Euro-zone noted that many people reading about money coming out of the Greek banks were wondering why any money was still even left in these accounts.
 He went on to say "It is simply another Greek tragedy that so many of the local depositors were merely waiting until just after the last minute to withdraw their funds before joining those already busy hoarding fuel and food."
 The financial default of Greece could be the thing that fuels the fire that finally brings down the house.
 If it does not, the light from the flames will surely illuminate and expose the fact that similar flaws and massive debts exist in many other countries across the world.